rajnraman/AccessTech.github.io/about.md

 ## Houston Taylor - App Developers
 ## Thinh Pham - App Developers
 ## Partnerships:
 ## We are proud to collaborate with Texas Tech University's Student Disability Services to ensure that our app is up-to-date with the latest accessibility information.
-We also appreciate the support of [Name of any additional partners or sponsors].

 ## Contact Us:
 ## We value your feedback and suggestions.
-If you have any questions, comments, or ## would like to get involved with our project, please don't hesitate to reach out ## to us at [Your Contact Information].
+If you have any questions, comments, or would like to get involved with our project, please don't hesitate to reach out to us.